-- There is a nominal clearance of 0.5 to 1 mm between the sliding washers and their contact surface on the yoke on each side (see detailed view Y in Fig. 5-3). - The anti-rotation fixture does not get stuck on the yoke and can move freely in the direction of travel. - 14.
+There is a nominal clearance of 0.5 to 1 mm between the sliding washers and their contact surface on the yoke b) Special version for Series 250 Valves, DN 50 and 100

+- on each side (see detailed view Y in Fig. 5-2). - The anti-rotation fixture does not get stuck on the yoke and can move freely in the direction of travel. - 14.
 Extend the actuator stem again and mount the stem connector clamps.